stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

   - type: hero_section
     title: The Club Of Businessmen Living Real Life
     subtitle: Lifestyle that drives success
-    content: >+
+    content: >
+      **Why "Except".Business?** We share lifestyles, experiences and personalities without talking about our business directly to get to know each other and build collaborations in a different way.

+      **

-      **We are not a usual business club**.
+      We are not a usual business club**.
 It's your go-to guide to harmonious living and informal networking with successful entrepreneurs who are passionate about real active life.
 Find out how people from all over the world combine effective business, active lifestyles, relaxation, and exceptional experiences.
 The wisdom of the entrepreneurial community, automatic translation of communication from many languages.

-      **Why "Except".Business?** We share lifestyles, experiences and personalities without talking about our business directly to get to know each other and build collaborations in a different way.

     actions:
       - label: Join the club
         url: /pricing